Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Preliminaries

-In decentralized learning, there are a central server and $K$ different clients, each with access to a private training set $\mathcal{D}_k= \{(x_i^k, t_i^k)\}_{i=1}^{n_k}$, where $x_i^k$, $t_i^k$, and $n_k$ are the features, label, and number of training examples in the $k^{\mathrm{th}}$ client $(k=1,2\cdots,K)$.
-The raw data $\mathcal{D}_k$ must not be shared with the server and other clients.
-In addition, there is a small public training set $\mathcal{D}_s=\{(x_j^s, t_j^s)\}_{j=1}^{n_s}$ with $n_s$ training examples in the server which could be shared with clients.
-The goal of decentralized learning is to train a global classifier $f(\cdot)$ using knowledge from all the clients such that it generalizes well over test data $\mathcal{D}_{test}$.
-The notation used in this paper is summarized in the Appendix (see Table \ref{tab:notation}).
+In federated learning~\cite{mcmahan2017communication, yang2019federated}, there is a central server and $K$ different clients, each with access to a private training set $\mathcal{D}_k= \{(x_i^k, t_i^k)\}_{i=1}^{n_k}$.
+Here, $x_i^k$, $t_i^k$, and $n_k$ are the features, label, and number of training examples in the $k^{\mathrm{th}}$ client where $k=1,\cdots,K$.
+Each data $\mathcal{D}_k$ is exclusively owned by client $k$ and will not be shared with the central server or other clients.

+The goal of standard federated learning is to learn the prediction function by aggregating the knowledge of user data from a set of local clients without leaking user privacy.
+A typical framework~\citep{mcmahan2017communication,yang2019federated} of federated learning can be summarized as follows: (1) {\em Client Update:} Each client updates local parameters $w_k$ by minimizing the empirical loss over its own training set; (2) {\em Forward Communication:} Each client uploads its parameter update to the central server; (3) {\em Server Update:} It synchronously aggregates the received parameters; (4) {\em Backward Communication:} The global parameters are sent back to the clients.